anishsamantaray/Data-Structures-and-Algo./Recursion & Backtracking/recursion.md

 <p>6.
 Find the nth term of a fibonnaci series.</p>
 <p>7.
 Find all the subsequences of a array .</p>
 <p>8.
 Find all the subsequences of a array whose sum is k .</p>
 <p>9.
 Given an integer n, return true if it is a power of two.
-Otherwise, return false.An integer n is a power of two, if there exists an integer x such that n == 2^x. .</p>
+Otherwise, return false.An integer n is a power of two, if there exists an integer x such that n == 2^x.</p>
+<p>10.
+Combination sum -1 Comapany:Facebook,uber</p>